datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

 ## Manage Teams in an already existing Organization

-Ambassador Cloud allows you to have many [Teams](/docs/cloud/latest/organization/#Team) within an [Organization](/docs/cloud/latest/organization/#Organization).
+Ambassador Cloud allows you to have many [Teams](/docs/cloud/latest/organization/#team) within an [Organization](/docs/cloud/latest/organization/#organization).

-To add a new team, navigate to your `Settings` Page in Ambassador Cloud, and choose the `Organization's settings`.
+To add a new team, navigate to your [Settings](https://app.getambassador.io/cloud/settings/profile) Page in Ambassador Cloud, and choose the  [Organization's settings](https://app.getambassador.io/cloud/settings/organization).

 <br />
 <p style="max-width:600px;margin:0 auto;">